Yara-R/Movie-Recommender-System-Using-K-Means-Clustering-AND-K-Nearest-Neighbor-Reproduction-Advancement/README.md

 </p>

-# Movie Recommender System Using K-Means Clustering and K-Nearest Neighbor

 This repository contains the implementation, reproduction, and extension of the article _"Movie Recommender System Using K-Means Clustering and K-Nearest Neighbor"_, developed as part of the final project for the Machine Learning course at CESAR School.

 ## 📚 Course Information